 Any long-term strategy that fails to include a healthy investment in the next generation of business leaders is missing a vital ingredient.
-Fortunately, this is not the case at Oxford based award winning, multi-disciplinary architectural practice Gray Baynes + Shew LLP, following the completion of a succession planning process.
+Fortunately, this is not the case at Oxford based award winning, multi-disciplinary architectural practice Gray Baynes + Shew, following the completion of a succession planning process.

 Nigel Spawton explains.
 “Two years ago, we made the decision to invest in a succession planning programme.
 Knowing our own strengths and frailties was critical here, as was ensuring the plan reflected and executed our long-term objectives for the business.
 So to guide us, we secured the services of renowned architect and creative strategist Eric Schneider.
 Eric was instrumental in helping us get the organisational structure right, so that going forwards we can continue to improve performance, enhance the client experience and above all, be prepared for anything.”